 Venugopalan Nair, who immolated himself in front of the BJP’s agitation venue in the state capital, resorted to the extreme step after being fed up with life, according to his dying declaration.
 There is no mention about the BJP’s stir or Sabarimala in his statement.

-- Kerala: Congress-led front vows to make law to save Sabarimala customs
+- Kerala: Ahead of assembly polls, Congress-led UDF moots law to protect Sabarimala customs

 According to Venugopalan, he had lost his desire to live some time ago.
 The statement was registered by the doctor who attended to him as well as the magistrate.

 The BJP has called a statewide hartal from 6 am to 6 pm on Friday following Nair’s death.
 Sabarimala pilgrims have been exempted.